pascalpepe/bootstrap-webpack-template/README.rst

 This project is licensed under the `MIT License`_.

-This project bundles open source software, as detailed in the `NOTICE`_ file.
+This project redistributes third-party open source software.
+See the `NOTICE`_ file for more information.

 .. _Autoprefixer: https://github.com/postcss/autoprefixer